Moonlight Over Memphis

 Moonlight Over Memphis is the third studio album by Wet Wet Wet frontman Marti Pellow.
-Released on October 2, 2006, the album spawned the single "Come Back Home".
+Released on October 2, 2006, the album spawned the single "Come Back Home", and was produced by soul producer Willie Mitchell.

 Recording

 Recorded at his own expense, the album saw Pellow re-unite with frequent collaborators Willie Mitchell and Chris Difford, with whom he had written the entirety of his debut album, Smile.
 Pellow said of the album, "As a listener, you need to commit to this record.
 You'll get out what you are prepared to put into it.
 For me, this is as good as it gets."

 The album sees Pellow return to his soul roots, drawing comparisons to the Wets' 1988 release The Memphis Sessions, which was also produced by Mitchell.
+Mitchell worked on the album despite suffering from serious diabetes at the time.
+Pellow felt that Tennessee, where the album was recorded, had become a second home for him.
+He had been awarded the Freedom of Memphis in 2001 and 9 May is celebrated as Marti Pellow Day in Tennessee.